NatalieCC/financial-advisor-reactapp/README.md

 Donut Chart - Button value represents risk level; showing the relational proportions between data.(Charts.js)

+Personalized Portfolio - Calculations of each category are made based on user's selected risk level; the difference and new amount are displayed as the result in corresponding columns.

 ## Available Scripts

 In the project directory, you can run: